Romshtin/Romshtin/README.md

 - I am [learning and practicing Quality Assurance](https://github.com/Romshtin/QA)
 - I love complex tasks and make people smile
+- I like to study and learn new technologies

 ## :hammer_and_wrench: Tools & Languages